What We Do

 Both the National Monument and State Park are in early stages of development so there are no facilities and designated trails are limited but there is so much to explore.
 Visitors can access either park on foot to explore from dawn to dusk each day.

 Within the Tule Springs Fossil Beds National Monument unit there are three interpretive kiosks which provide information about some of the resources visitors may see while exploring and they also serve as approved access points to the National Monument.
 They are located near the intersections of N. Durango Dr. and Moccasin Rd., N. Aliante Pkwy. and Moonlight Falls Ave., and after exiting US 95 on Corn Creek Rd.
-Aside from the kiosks, there is an informational display at the Desert National Wildlife Refuge Visitor Center on Corn Creek Rd.
-Currently within the National Monument there are no designated trails, facilities, or parking areas.
+Aside from the kiosks, there is an informational display at the Lost City Museum in Overton, Nevada.
+Currently within the National Monument there are some designated trails and parking areas but no facilities.

-At Ice Age Fossils State Park construction has begun on a new state-of-the-art visitor center facility that will include an exhibit space featuring many of the fossils found throughout Tule Springs, a trail system introducing visitors to the Ice Age Fossil Beds and the permanent installation of the Monumental Mammoth sculpture.
+At Ice Age Fossils State Park, a new state-of-the-art visitor center facility includes an exhibit space featuring many of the fossils found throughout Tule Springs, a trail system introducing visitors to the Ice Age Fossil Beds and the permanent installation of the Monumental Mammoth sculpture.
 The park is on N. Decatur Blvd., across the street from Shadow Ridge High School.
-There are currently no operational facilities, parking areas and the trail system is still under construction.
-There are two pedestrian entrances where people may enter the park: near the intersection of N. Decatur Blvd. and Brent Ln., or near N. Decatur Blvd. and W. Iron Mountain Rd.
-Since there is active construction on the visitor center we ask that if you visit the park that you stay clear of the construction area.

 It’s important to remember that all park resources – fossils, plants, animals, artifacts, minerals and rocks – are to remain as you find them.
 Federal and State regulations prohibit off-roading in the park and only approved vehicles are permitted on designated roads.
 For more guidance on things to do and park regulations, please visit the Tule Springs Fossil Beds National Monument or Ice Age Fossils State Park webpages.